MPh-py/MPh/docs/demonstrations.md

 ```

 This, again, hides all tags in application code.
 Instead, we refer to
-the nodes in the model tree by name.
+nodes in the model tree by name.
 In the example, these names were
 generated automatically, in the same way the Comsol GUI does it.
 We
 could also supply names of our choice.
 ```python